crytic/building-secure-contracts/learn_evm/arithmetic-checks.md

 }
 ```

-Finally, a full example for detecting signed 64-bit integer overflow, implemented in Solidity can be seen below.
+Finally, a full example for detecting signed 64-bit integer overflow, implemented in Solidity can be seen below:

 ```solidity
 function checkedAddInt64_2(int64 a, int64 b) public pure returns (int64 c) {